ropensci-review-tools/srr/README.md

 [`roxygensise()`](https://roxygen2.r-lib.org/reference/roxygenize.html)
 each time to see the effect.
-Individual standards may be moved to, and addressed in, any location including the directories `R/`, `src/`, or `tests/`.
+Individual standards may be moved to, and addressed in, any location including the directories `R/`, `src/`, or `tests/`, and well as in `.Rmd` documentation files such as `README.Rmd` or package vignettes.
 The `srr_stats` roclet associated with this package is able to parse the various `@srrstats` tags in all of these locations.